 However, $969 costs less than the Galaxy S21 Plus and iPhone 12 Pro, both of which start at $999.
 For $30 less, you get an equally capable handset, so it’s not a bad deal in the grand scheme of things.
 OnePlus has built its reputation on offering more phone for less money, but that’s not the company’s sole focus anymore.
 The flagship killer has joined the ranks it once swore to defeat.

 At time of writing, only the 12GB/256GB OnePlus 9 Pro is available to pre-order from OnePlus.
-We've reached out to OnePlus to inquire about the availability of the 8GB/128GB model it told us about.
+The 8GB/128GB was officially canceled earlier this year, likely due to the chip shortage that has affected many industries.